Akuli/git-guide/committing.md

 but unfortunately there isn't a good way to display colored command output on GitHub.

 Before committing, let's look at what is going to be committed.
-According to `git status`, something changed in `README.md`, but let's see what exactly changed.
+According to `git status`, something changed in `README.md`, but let's see what exactly changed:

 ```diff
 $ git diff --staged